 Contact Nicole Nelson with any questions: email@example.com or 262-470-8369 (voice or text)

 The WAAE Professional Development Conference hosts 300 secondary and post-secondary agricultural education instructors.
-Participants attend up to seven workshops/tours at schedule times during the four-day event.
+Participants attend up to nine workshops/tours at schedule times during the four-day event.
 More details about the conference can be found here.

 Topics revolve around three main areas: content, teaching enhancements and personal growth.
 Here is a sampling of sub-topics: